Scroll to content

 Meet the Governors

-Jessica Currie - Vice Chair of Governors and Parent Governor
+Sarah Reeve - Vice Chair of Governors and Safe Guarding Governor - Foundation Governor

 Hello!

-My name is Jess Currie and I am a parent governor at the school.
+My name is Jess Currie.
 I have two children at the school and I primarily chose the school because of its Christian foundation.
 I have found that the school to be a welcoming community that you can choose to be as active in as you desire, there are always opportunities to become involved and the school welcomes parental involvement.

 Putting myself forward to become a governor was driven by desire to give my time to help at the school which has a significant impact on the lives of my two children.